Improve Access to Licensed Creative Arts Therapists NOW

 When Governor Hochul removed LCATs from the commercial health insurance coverage bill in the waning hours of 2022, the LCAT Advocacy Coalition sprang into action - advocating to legislators, reaching out to press, raising money for a lobbyist and more.

-The mental health crisis in New York continues and New Yorkers deserve expanded access to psychotherapy provided by Licensed Creative Arts Therapists.
+The mental health crisis in New York continues and New Yorkers deserve improved access to psychotherapy provided by Licensed Creative Arts Therapists.

-Help us right these wrongs and expand access.
+Help us right these wrongs and improve access.

 Join us.

-We need your help expanding access to thousands of New Yorkers in need of care.
+We need your help improving access for thousands of New Yorkers in need of affordable and equitable mental healthcare.

 For other questions/inquiries, please send us a message via the below form.